rwxrob/boost/README.md

-# SKILSTAK Beginner Boost 2022
+# SKILSTAK Community Learning Boost Series

 The Beginner Boost is a part of the following annual SKILSTAK schedule of interactive learning sessions taking place every Saturday